Why choose Poland for IT Outsourcing in 2021? TOP 20 factors (Update)

 One of the reasons why Polish developers prove so skilled and inventive in their work is that Polish people are considered to be born with the ability to find unique solutions and crazy workarounds to solve just about any problem.

-What makes polish people so effective is, apart from the skills and experience, their mindset.
+What makes Polish people so effective is, apart from the skills and experience, their mindset.
 As Master Yoda said, “do or do not – there is no try”.
 Rather than wondering if something can be done or if the deadlines can be met after Poles decide to do something, they are confident that it will be done.
-A great example of this kind of attitude is Polish athletes.
-Robert Lewandowski will his almost magical control of the ball, Marcin Gortat scoring tons of points for his NBA team, Agnieszka Radwanska playing tennis so smart and agile that she became one of WTA top 10 or Adam Małysz – man who won everything that could be won in ski jumping.
+Great example of this kind of attitude are Polish athletes.
+Robert Lewandowski with his almost magical control of the ball, Marcin Gortat scoring tons of points for his NBA team, Iga Świątek playing tennis so smart and agile that she become youngest French Open winner since 1992 or Adam Małysz – man who won everything that could be won in ski jumping, and now is followed by several great athletes dominating multiple contests.
 And that’s just to name a few.
 That’s the attitude you need to get every job done – and you can easily find it in Poland.